dxw/tech-team-rfcs/rfc-023-dont-default-to-haml.md

-# Don't default to using Haml in Rails projects, use erb instead
+# Use ERB as the default templating language in our Rails projects

 ## Summary